apl-cornell/SCIF/docs/LanguageBasics/types.md

 y = x; // pass
 ```

 `x` is labeled as `trusted` while `y` is labeled as `untrusted`.
-So when `x` is reassigned to `y`, the compiler will not compile because there is an integrity failure that an untrusted value is assigned to a trusted variable.
+So when `x` is reassigned to `y`, the compiler will not compile because, assuming `trusted` and `untrusted` are defined in a reasonable way,
+it is an integrity failure for an untrusted value to be assigned to a trusted variable.

-If a label is not specified when declaring a variable, the compiler will either infer a label from the context or assign a default label to it.
+If a label is not specified when declaring a variable, the compiler will either
+infer a label from the context or assign a default label to it.